7 Healthy Habit Tips That Will Help You Reach Your Goals

 Remember that willpower is a muscle.
 We can only fight ourselves for so long before we give up.
 So don’t fight.
 Make it easy.

-I spent twenty minutes cooking up a batch of breakfast burritos, let them cool (another five minutes), and then stored them in reusable freezer bags (let’s be eco-friendly folks) and boom!
+I spent twenty minutes cooking up a batch of breakfast burritos, let them cool (another five minutes), and then stored them in reusable freezer bags (let’s be eco-friendly folks), and boom!
 Breakfast for an entire week sorted in under thirty minutes (if I choose to eat breakfast burritos every day, which I do not).

 Take your mini-goal and figure out the easiest way to make it a part of your life and then get started.

-3. Choose A Few Easy Wins
+3. Choose A Few Easy Habit Wins

 Our brains like winning.
 It gives us a lovely chemical boost in the form of dopamine.
-Every time you achieve a goal, you brain says, “Hey this feels awesome.
+Every time you achieve a goal, your brain says, “Hey this feels awesome.
 I’m going to keep doing this!”
 And so you do.

 Every small, healthy habit you master becomes a stepping stone towards your end goal.
 The beauty of this process is that you don’t feel like you’re suffering through it.
 Quite the opposite, really.